-We have assume the set-up of an exponential regression model, where the random variables $W_1, \ldots, W_n, \ldots$ are independent but for each $j$, $W_j$ follows an exponential distribution with mean $\theta_j = \frac{\gamma }{1 - \left(\frac{j}{k+1}\right)^\gamma}$.
+We assume the set-up of an exponential regression model, where the random variables $W_1, \ldots, W_n, \ldots$ are independent, but for each $j$, $W_j$ follows an exponential distribution with mean $\theta_j = \frac{\gamma }{1 - \left(\frac{j}{k+1}\right)^\gamma}$.
 In this paper we have approximated the distribution of the transformed variable $Y_j$, as defined in Section \ref{SEC:MLE_ERM}, by the distribution of $W_j$ for each $j=1, \ldots, k-1$.
-Now we will present a brief argument to show that the assumptions (A1)--(A7) of Ghosh and Basu (2013) required for asymptotic consistency and normality of the MDPDE holds under the present set-up of exponential regression model.
+Now we will present a brief argument to show that Assumptions (A1)--(A7) of Ghosh and Basu (2013), required for asymptotic consistency and normality of the MDPDE, hold under the present set-up of exponential regression model.

-First note that the assumption (A1)--(A3) and (A5) holds directly by the form of exponential distribution.
-Next, as shown in the proof of Theorem \ref{THM:asymp_distr_est}, the matrix $J^{(i)}$ as per the notation of Ghosh and Basu (2013) is a positive scalar given by
+First note that Assumption (A1)--(A3) and (A5) hold directly from the form of an exponential distribution function.
+Next, as shown in the proof of Theorem \ref{THM:asymp_distr_est}, the matrix $J^{(i)}$, as per the notation of Ghosh and Basu (2013), is a positive scalar given by

 So, the matrix $\Psi_n$ is in fact a positive scalar with $\lambda_0 = \lim\limits_{k\rightarrow\infty}\Psi_n = a_\gamma >0$; this implies that (A4) also holds.
-Finally we need to prove three limiting statements of assumptions (A6) and (A7) of Ghosh and Basu (2013).
-We only present the proof of first one, namely (considering that we are here dealing with scalar parameter $\gamma$)
+Finally we need to prove three limiting statements of Assumptions (A6) and (A7) of Ghosh and Basu (2013).
+We only present the proof of first one, namely (noting that we are dealing with scalar parameter $\gamma$ here)

 Here $\nabla_g$ represents the derivative with respect to our parameter of interest $\gamma$.
-The proof of others are similar and hence omitted.
+The proof of the others are similar and hence omitted.